Uniform minorization condition and convergence bounds for discretizations of kinetic Langevin dynamics: Setting and main results

 \begin{assumptionD} The function $U : \rset^d \to \rset$ is~$\rmC^1$, $U(x)\geq 0$ for any~$x \in \rset^d$, and $U(0) = 0$, $\nabla U(0)=0$.
 In addition, there exists $\LipGradU \geq 0$ such that for any $x,y \in\rset^d$, $\norm{\nabla U(x)-\nabla U(y)} \leq \LipGradU \norm{x-y}$. \end{assumptionD}

+In the sequel, we call this assumption \Cref{ass:lip}(U) in order to highlight that it is related to the existence of an appropriate function~$U$.
 The condition~$\inf_{ \rset^d} U \geq 0$ is not restrictive since any function bounded from below can be shifted to be nonnegative.
 The conditions~$U(0) = 0$ and~$\nabla U(0)=0$ could be relaxed but allow to simplify some computations and are therefore considered for ease of presentation.
 When $b$ comes from the gradient of a potential (up to some perturbation) function, as discussed around~\eqref{eq:19}, then this potential is a natural candidate for the function $U$.
-In this case, \Cref{ass:lip} is necessary to ensure the stability of most of the schemes.
+In this case, \Cref{ass:lip}(U) is necessary to ensure the stability of most of the schemes.

 The Lyapunov function~$\Lyaexp:\rset^{2d}\to \rset$ we consider is parametrized by a constant~$\varpi >0$, and is of the following exponential form for any $\gamma\in \ocint{0,\bar{\gamma}}$ and $x,v\in \rset^d$: